-Each student is required to sign and submit a Student Responsibility Agreement to the Master of Public Health Student Community in D2L.
+Each student is required to sign and submit a Student Responsibility Agreement to the Master of Public Health New Student Orientation in D2L.
 The Student Responsibility Agreement is an acknowledgement by the student of the requirements, opportunities, and support offered by the MPH program and also the student's responsibilities while they are part of the MPH program.
-The Student Responsibility Agreement is located in the Master of Public Health New Student Orientation within the Master of Public Health Student Community in D2L.
+The Student Responsibility Agreement is located in the Master of Public Health New Student Orientation in D2L or on the MPH website, http://mph.chm.msu.edu/images/Student Responsibilty Agreement Form 063016.pdf.